Neboulos: Career

 Early in his reign, Justinian II had the ambition to restore the lands of the former Roman Empire, as Emperor Justinian I did.
 To accomplish this goal, he aggressively sought combat by undoing measures that brought the peace and prosperity established by his father.
 Early on, he broke a peace with the Bulgarians and immediately attacked slavic tribes that had established near Thessaloniki.
 In 688/9, Justinian II forcibly transplanted Slavic populations from the Balkans and settled them in the Opsician Theme, which was depopulated from Arab attacks under Justinian's father reign.
-He granted them military land grants, and from them, he recruited a special military corps, allegedly 30,000 strong, which was called in "the chosen people" (λαός περιούσιος).
+He granted them military land grants, and from them, he recruited a special military corps, allegedly 30,000 strong, which was called in "the chosen people" (λαός περιούσιος), which meant that this population would have a particular function to fulfill under the emperor's direction.